Olof Palme: Foreign policy

 All of this ensured that Palme had many opponents as well as many friends abroad.

-On 21 February 1968, Palme (then minister of education) participated in a protest in Stockholm against U.S. involvement in the war in Vietnam together with the North Vietnamese ambassador to the Soviet Union, Nguyễn Thọ Chân.
-The protest was organized by the Swedish Committee for Vietnam and Palme and Nguyen were both invited as speakers.
-As a result of this, the U.S. recalled its Ambassador from Sweden and Palme was fiercely criticised by the opposition for his participation in the protest.
+In June 1972 at the United Nations Conference on the Human Environment he described the environmental damage caused by the Vietnam War (including use of Agent Orange and other Rainbow Herbicides to deforst whole areas of the country) as ecocide and called for it to become an international crime.

 On 23 December 1972, Palme (then Prime Minister) made a speech on Swedish national radio where he compared the ongoing U.S. bombings of Hanoi to historical atrocities, namely the bombing of Guernica, the massacres of Oradour-sur-Glane, Babi Yar, Katyn, Lidice and Sharpeville, and the extermination of Jews and other groups at Treblinka.
 The US government called the comparison a "gross insult" and once again decided to freeze its diplomatic relations with Sweden (this time the freeze lasted for over a year).

-In response to Palme's remarks in a meeting with the US ambassador to Sweden ahead of the Socialist International Meeting in Helsingør in January 1976, Henry Kissinger, then United States Secretary of State, asked the US ambassador to "convey my personal appreciation to Palme for his frank presentation".

-Assassination
+Assassination and aftermath

-Political violence was little-known in Sweden at the time, and Olof Palme often went about without a bodyguard.
+Political violence was little-known in Sweden at the time, and Palme often went about without a bodyguard.
 Close to midnight on 28 February 1986, he was walking home from a cinema with his wife Lisbeth Palme in the central Stockholm street Sveavägen when he was shot in the back at close range.
 A second shot grazed Lisbeth's back.
 He was pronounced dead on arrival at the Sabbatsberg Hospital at 00:06 CET.
 Lisbeth survived without serious injuries.

 Deputy Prime Minister Ingvar Carlsson immediately assumed the duties of Prime Minister, a post he retained until 1991 (and then again in 1994–1996).
 He also took over the leadership of the Social Democratic Party, which he held until 1996.
 Two years later, Christer Pettersson (d.
 2004), a murderer, small-time criminal and drug addict, was convicted of Palme's murder, but his conviction was overturned.
 Another suspect, Victor Gunnarsson, emigrated to the United States, where he was the victim of an unrelated murder in 1993.
 The assassination remained unsolved.

-A third and fourth suspect popularly referred to as "The Skandia Man" and GH, after their working place at the Skandia building next to the crime scene, and police investigation number ("H" representing the eighth letter, i.e. "Suspect Profile No. 8"), committed suicide in 2000 and 2008 respectively.
+A third and fourth suspect popularly referred to as "The Skandia Man" and GH, after their working place at the Skandia building next to the crime scene, and police investigation number ("H" representing the eighth letter, i.e. "Suspect Profile No. 8"), took their own lives in 2000 and 2008 respectively.
 Both fitted the suspect profile vaguely, and owned firearms.
 GH was a long-time suspect partly because he had self-described financial motives, and owned the only registered .357 Magnum in the Stockholm vicinity not tested and ruled out by authorities, which as yet has not been recovered.